jueyang/jueyang.github.io/_posts/posts/2018-12-22-index-dot-html.md

 > *The artist has two duties: one to herself, the other to her audience.
 She must be true to herself, digging within herself to arrive at the truth as she sees it.
 But she must also communicate that truth to the audience.*
 > — Stuart Spencer, *The Playwright's Guidebook*

 > I chased light in the frosty air recently.
-I read <em>The Fabric of The Cosmos</em>, sketched stones and watched an earthworm swim.
-I salvaged a tale from the desert.
-I dreamed: a friend turned into a legless bird.
+Read <em>The Fabric of The Cosmos</em>.
+Sketched stones, watched an earthworm swim and salvaged a tale from the desert.
+Dreamed of a friend who turned into a legless bird.